 Marketers can impact these actions by writing great headlines and consistently sending relevant emails to subscribers.
-Basically, just be awesome and you’ll breeze by those spam filters.
+Basically, just be awesome and you’ll breeze past those spam filters.

-When you’re collecting email data in an effort to beef up your mailing list you have two methods to opt-in subscribers: single opt-in and double opt-in.
-Single opt-in will get you more leads but doesn’t necessarily guarantee stellar deliverability.
+When you’re collecting email data in an effort to beef up your mailing list, there are two methods to opt-in users: single opt-in or double opt-in.
+Single opt-in will get you more leads but won’t guarantee stellar deliverability.

-While it’s true, an open door policy like single opt-in provides less of a barrier to signup and you’ll get more customers in the door, your list will likely be riddled with low-quality and invalid email addresses, corrupting your data from the start.
+While it’s true an open door policy like single opt-in provides less of a barrier to signup, getting more customers in the door, your list will likely be riddled with low-quality and invalid email addresses, corrupting your data from the start.

 As your email list quality continues to degrade over time, fewer emails will reach the inbox and an increasing number will get lost in spam filters.

-Aside from the compliance benefits, the most important reason you should consider a double opt-in method over single opt-in is because it gives subscribers an opportunity to confirm they actually want to hear from you.
+Aside from the compliance benefits, the most important reason you should consider a double opt-in over single opt-in is that it gives subscribers an opportunity to confirm they actually want to hear from you.

-This extra step results in higher levels of engagement, lower complaint rates and better email performance.
+This extra step results in higher levels of engagement, lower complaint rates, and better deliverability.
 If you’re in it for the long haul, it’s just a better strategy.

 Your Email Data is Stale

 Your email data is the food that nourishes your email marketing.
-If your list data is stale, poor quality and/or full of rotten email addresses you can’t expect top-notch results.
+If your list data is stale, poor quality, and/or full of invalid email addresses, you can’t expect top-notch results.
 Sounds like common sense, right?
 Well, marketers are often so focused on building their email lists that they forget the simple step of list hygiene.

-An email list naturally degrades over time, if you’re ignoring list maintenance and/or you’ve never cleaned your list, a good portion of the email addresses you’ve collected are likely bad and/or low-quality.
+An email list naturally degrades over time, if you’re ignoring list maintenance and/or you’ve never cleaned your list, a good portion of the email addresses you’ve collected is likely low-quality.
 Email performance and deliverability will both suffer if you don’t maintain a healthy list.

-People change jobs, change names, change email addresses… some email addresses are just plain rotten.
+People change jobs, change names, change email addresses… and some email addresses are just plain rotten.
 There are also email addresses that are poor quality.
 These are harder to spot because they may not result in a bounce, but could also not be your target audience.
-Disposable and role addresses are examples of low-quality addresses.
+Disposable and role-based addresses (admin@, help@, etc.) are examples of low-quality addresses.

-Trying to prune your list manually is a nightmare if you’ve racked up a sizeable amount of email addresses.
-That’s why smart marketers rely on email verification services, like Kickbox, to verify their email lists to identify deliverable, undeliverable and risky email addresses.
+Trying to prune your list manually is a nightmare if you’ve racked up a sizeable number of email addresses.
+That’s why smart marketers rely on email verification services, like Kickbox, to verify their email lists and identify deliverable, undeliverable, and risky email addresses.

 It’s important to note B2B lists degrade at a higher rate than B2C lists due to higher turnover rates.
 If your email list consists of a high number of business emails, you should be cleaning your list every three months, whereas, B2C lists should be cleaned every six months.